digitalmediabremen/documents/Directions_for_Process_Documentations.md

 ---

-This document is available as a public document at [Documenting Process](http://dm-hb.de/dmdp).
+This document is available as a public document at [Directions for Process Documentations](http://dm-hb.de/dmdp).

 ---